Models Genesis: Models Genesis

 {\bf 2) Robust---learning from multiple perspectives.} Our combined approach trains Models Genesis from multiple perspectives (appearance, texture, context, etc.), leading to more robust models across all target tasks, as evidenced in \figureautorefname~\ref{fig:combined_vs_individuals}, where our combined approach is compared with our individual schemes.
-This \jlreplace{combined}{eclectic} approach, incorporating multiple tasks into a single image restoration task, empowers Models Genesis to learn more comprehensive representation.
+This eclectic approach, incorporating multiple tasks into a single image restoration task, empowers Models Genesis to learn more comprehensive representation.
+While most self-supervised methods devise isolated training schemes to learn from specific perspectives---learning intensity value via colorization, context information via Jigsaw, orientation via rotation, etc---these methods are reported with mixed results on different tasks, in review papers such as~\citet{goyal2019scaling},~\citet{kolesnikov2019revisiting},~\citet{taleb20203d}, and~\citet{jing2020self}.
+It is critical as a multitude of state-of-the-art results in the literature show the importance of using compositions of more than one transformations per image~\citep{graham2014fractional,dosovitskiy2015discriminative,wu2020generalization}, which has also been experimentally confirmed in our image restoration task.

 {\bf 3) Scalable---accommodating many training schemes.} Consolidated into a single image restoration task, our novel self-supervised schemes share the same encoder and decoder during training.
 Had each task required its own decoder, due to limited memory on GPUs, our framework would have failed to accommodate a large number of self-supervised tasks.
-By unifying all tasks as a single image restoration task, any favorable transformation can be easily amended into our framework, overcoming the scalability issue associated with multi-task learning~\citep{doersch2017multi}, where the network heads are subject to the specific proxy tasks.
+By unifying all tasks as a single image restoration task, any favorable transformation can be easily amended into our framework, overcoming the scalability issue associated with multi-task learning~\citep{doersch2017multi,noroozi2018boosting,standley2019tasks,chen2019med3d}, where the network heads are subject to the specific proxy tasks.